 In early 2020, when the trial first started, there were no known treatments for COVID-19.
 However, over time, effective treatments may become available, typically as the result of reliable information from randomised trials (including from this study).
-For example, in June 2020, preliminary results from the RECOVERY trial showed that dexamethasone reduces the mortality in COVID-19 patients requiring mechanical ventilation or oxygen.
-In response, dexamethasone became recommended standard of care for these types of patients.
+For example, in June 2020, results from the RECOVERY trial showed that dexamethasone reduces the mortality in COVID-19 patients requiring mechanical ventilation or oxygen.
+In response, many clinical guidelines now recommend the use of dexamethasone as standard of care for these types of patients.